usstwxy/2048AI/README.md

 # 2048AI

-A ai for 2048 game written in C.
+An AI for 2048 game written in C.